Energy suppliers often categorise charities as small businesses when it comes to working out their energy bills.

 But, unlike with most small businesses, there are certain discounts available for charities and non-profit organisations that quality.

-If you were unaware of this and run a charity or not-for-profit organisation, you could be one of potentially thousands of charities across the UK that are paying too much for their energy bills.
+If you run a charity or not-for-profit organisation and weren't aware of this, you could be one of potentially thousands of charities across the UK that are paying too much for their business energy.

 VAT rules for the charity sector really aren't clear.
-Charities and non-profit organisations are entitled to a VAT reduction - from 20% down to 5% - on energy used for non-business purposes, as well as exemption from the Climate Change Levy (CCL), which also reduces bills by 5%.
-Unfortunately, suppliers don't automatically apply these discounts and which means many UK charities end up paying significantly more - around 20% more - for their energy.
+Charities and non-profit organisations are entitled to a VAT reduction of 15% - from 20% to 5% - on energy used for non-business purposes, as well as exemption from the Climate Change Levy (CCL), which also reduces bills by 5%.

 You can still benefit if your non-business use is below 60% of total usage, because the reduced VAT rate can be applied to that proportion of the supply.
 For example, if 35% of energy use is non-business, 35% can be taxed at 5% and 65% at the standard VAT rate.

 Non-business use is where no charge is made for products or services offered by the organisation, or where the only income is a non-business grant (for example, a day centre for the elderly, funded by social services) or voluntary donations.
 It also includes the provision of welfare services to all distressed people, and if provided consistently below cost - at least 15% (this includes services for the elderly, infirm, handicapped people, the chronically sick and the poor).